Coed by Choice

 Students Learn From More Perspectives When Both Genders Are Involved

-Whether it’s a typical classroom setting, a group project, or an elective course, students at GSL are learning through various experiences from their teachers, as well as the students around them.
+Students at GSL learn through various experiences from their teachers, as well as the students around them.
 The coed setting broadens a student’s understanding of how things are viewed, interpreted and understood from various perspectives.

 A 2008 school desegregation statement of research prepared for the U.S. Supreme Court states that in order to be successful, children must learn to live and work with others who are different.
 Girls and boys will be more successful when they can use a combination of skills traditionally associated with each gender.ˆ This can be accomplished when boys and girls are given the chance to learn skills and different perspectives from each other in a coed environment.